 - Protect your passcode and password from shoulder surfers (or national TV cameras)

 Fake password reset calls are the new hack Service desk staff are trained to help users with password related issues gain access to their account.
 This makes them popular targets for hackers.
-According to the 2015 Verizon Data Breach Investigations Report, social engineering, a way to trick users to divulge confidential information, is one of…Read More
+According to the 2018 Verizon Data Breach Investigations Report, social engineering, a way to trick users to divulge confidential information, has spiked in…Read More